Earth Notes: On the Zanussi ZWD14581W front-loading 7kg washer-dryer: ReviewUpdated 2020-12-23 14:49 GMT.

 We'd already had it repaired once for a problem with the dryer.
 I think that replacing the main bearing/motor would be like drinking decaf coffee...
 You just threw out the whole big end!
-(No, I don't know why decaff exists!)
+(No, I don't know why decaf exists.)

-In great haste we managed to select a replacement, from our favourite mid-range manufacturer, Zanussi.
+We managed to select a replacement in a huge hurry, from our favourite mid-range manufacturer, Zanussi.
 This machine will, unusually for the UK, allow a wash in unheated water.
 With our inlet temperature varying between 10C and 20C, and washing detergents now advertised to work down to 15C, we may be able to do without heating the water at all much of the time.
 Especially in summer, this might save ~90% of the energy needed, or ~1kWh/day.

 The newer machine claims to use 1/3rd less water per kg of wash.
 Also good.

 I prepared a spreadsheet to compare the various models that I looked at.

 The sust-it.net site was very helpful.
 The Energy Saving Trust was not though, as it refuses to endorse any washer/dryers even though it does approve the separate appliances.
 Not all of us have the space for two appliances or even intend to use the dryer other than very rarely!
 I've taken EST's CEO to task over this, but no one seems to even understand the point.

 We dry laundry on a line outside whenever possible, and failing that inside.
 We only resort to the tumble-dryer in desperation when (for example) there are not enough clean dry clothes for one of the children.
 Tumble-drying uses a lot of energy and is best avoided whenever possible.

 We've been testing the performance of the new machine vs the old one.
 We can't measure water consumption but we can measure energy and time.
 You can see the washes we've measured below.